The Pacific ocean’s vast horizon hides some of the most beautiful tropical jewels in the world,

 Go to the Isle of Pines

 The half-hour flight to the nearby Isle of Pines is worth every penny.
 It is a dreamlike landscape that appears to have been sculpted by an overly imaginative writer.
-You can spend a truly magical day on powdery white sands of Kuto Beach and enjoy snorkeling adventures in the azure shallows.
+You can spend a truly magical day on powdery white sands of Kuto Beach and enjoy snorkelling adventures in the azure shallows.
 Make sure to take a closer inspection of Pléïades Reef and take a selfie in front of the famous coconut plantations.

 On the Adorable Duck Island